How to Choose a Patio Umbrella: A Complete Guide

 Picking the right shape for your patio umbrella will help make the scene inviting and cohesive.
 It also directly impacts the shape of the shaded area in your space.
 As a general rule, the shape of your umbrella will typically mimic the shape of the space you're looking to shade.

-The right canopy fabric for your umbrella should provide complete UV protection (from UV-A and UV-B rays) with the durability to withstand long, hot summers in direct sunlight.
+The right canopy fabric for your umbrella should provide complete UV protection (from UV-A and UV-B rays) and be durable enough to withstand long, hot summers in direct sunlight.
 You'll also want an umbrella fabric that's easy to clean and water-, fade-, dirt-, mold-, mildew-, and weather-resistant.

 The brands our experts recommend include: